Generic Name: butorphanol (nasal) (bue TOR fa nol)

-You should not use butorphanol if you are allergic to it, or if you have:
+You should not use Stadol NS if you are allergic to it, or if you have:

 liver or kidney disease;

-Some medicines can interact with butorphanol and cause a serious condition called serotonin syndrome.
-Be sure your doctor knows if you also take stimulant medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-Ask your doctor before making any changes in how or when you take your medications.
+Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+These medicines may interact with Stadol NS and cause a serious condition called serotonin syndrome.